hsf-training/cpluspluscourse/code/README.md

 If you are having troubles with the terminal based environment, you can also try to use [VS Code](#visual-studio-code) natively on your Windows to connect to lxplus.
-We have not tested this yet, but it should work.
+We have not tested this seriously yet, but it should work.

 ### Visual Studio